Live Demo (Recording) of How to Make Easy Matcha Latte

 Making a green tea latte similar to those found at coffee houses such as Starbucks differs only slightly from the methods we've covered.
 One difference is that vanilla syrup is often used as a sweetener.

-- In the case of an iced green tea latte, you add about four teaspoons of matcha powder to one cup of milk and blend with a frother or electric whisk.
+- For an iced green tea latte, you can add about four teaspoons of matcha powder to one cup of milk and blend with a frother or electric whisk.

 - Then add one cup of ice and mix in your desired amount of vanilla syrup.